In the long, sleepless watches of the night,

 And seasons, changeless since the day she died.

-We are busy working to bring Henry Wadsworth Longfellow's "The Cross of Snow" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "The Cross of Snow" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Cross of Snow" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.